 1887 Brooklyn (Brooklyns)

-Left: This rendering is based on visual documentation for uniform style and color.
-Minor details may be undocumented or difficult to determine and an educated guess is made to complete the rendering.
+These renderings are based on visual documentation for uniform style and color.
+Important details may be undocumented or difficult to determine and an educated guess is made to complete the renderings.

 Visual documentation on these uniforms: